Tofu Scramble

 Healthy Tofu Eggs

 You can make this tofu scramble today and enjoy the nutrition that comes as a result.
-Here’s some nutritional information:
+Here are some nutritional highlights:

 - Each serving has 101 calories and 9 grams of protein